jxwleong/jtag-boundary-scan/README.md

 <div align="center">
   Snippet 3.
 Boundary Scan Instruction code and length from [9.] line 149
 </div>
-By referring the attributed on Snipper3. , the instruction length of this device is 5-bit.
+By referring the attributed on Snippet 3. , the instruction length of this device is 5-bit.
 The instruction opcode was also stated clearly which is:<br/>

 * **BYPASS** : 5b11111
 * **EXTEST** : 5b00000
 * **SAMPLE** : 5b00010
 * **PRELOAD** : 5b00010
-* **IDCODE**  : 5b0001
+* **IDCODE**  : 5b00001

 #### <a name=deviceID></a> Device IDCODE
 ```vhdl